Diving in the Banda Islands

 Although the sea snakes are the stars of the show, the reefs are in great health with cabbage corals, porites and barrel sponges rising up from the warm brown volcanic sand where at times you can witness bubbling geothermal gas.
 Fish swarm around the island's circumference, with barracuda aplenty including chevron and yellow-tailed varieties.
 Jacks, rainbow runners, and sleek unicornfish are present in large impressive numbers.

-The topography of this site, with its many vertical undulations and fingers stretching out into the sea, mean that there is plenty to be explored and with water as balmy as 31°C, you will be in no hurry to emerge from the action.
+The topography of this dive site, with its many vertical undulations and fingers stretching out into the sea, mean that there is plenty to be explored and with water as balmy as 31°C, you will be in no hurry to emerge from the action.

 Akoon is in the south east and if you drop in the right spot here and you'll descend straight on the inner area of a wall spur, so neatly arranged that you'd be forgiven for thinking that it looks manmade.
-The wall is covered in orange dendronephthya corals.
+The wall is covered in orange dendronepthya corals.
 As you're diving down to 13 metres, you'll see a large exit hole that leads you out to the open face of the Banda Sea and the rest of the dive.

 The wall drop off here is very deep, and if you look down you can identify some of the lesser known snapper species such as the pygmy snapper (silver with a yellow band on its tail), the red mangrove snapper, as well as huge Napoleon wrasse and silver sweetlips.